ntoporcov/iQbit/README.md

 iQbit is licensed under the terms of the GNU GPLv3 and is available for free.

+## Troubleshooting

+1. If you face any issues related to login.
+Try disabling Cross-Site Forgery (CSRF) protection from the settings

 ## Bugs & Feature Suggestions

 Please use the issues tab for any bugs found and feature suggestions.